 You can set an hourly schedule that works for your family to add additional structure.

-Olga O., a parent of two scholars at RMP Southwest, made a schedule for her scholars with each content area on construction paper.
+Olga O., a parent of two students at RMP Southwest, made a schedule for her students with each content area on construction paper.

 3. Use Incentives